-The Nominating Committee was set up by the Board on 30 January 2002 to establish a documented, formal and transparent procedure for the appointment of Directors, Chief Executive Officer and other Key Responsible Persons and to assess the effectiveness of Directors, the Board as a whole and the various committees of the Board, the Chief Executive Officer and other Key Responsible Persons.
+The Nominating Committee was set up by the Board on 30 January 2002 to establish a documented, formal and transparent procedure for the appointment of Directors, CEO and other Key Responsible Persons (senior officers) and to assess the effectiveness of the Chairman of the Board and each Director, the Board as a whole and the various committees of the Board, the CEO and other Key Responsible Persons (senior officers).

-As at 30 September 2021, the Nominating Committee comprised six Directors, with more than half of them being Independent Directors.
+As at 30 September 2022, the Nominating Committee comprised five Directors, with more than half of them being Independent Directors.